Inzaniak/comfyui-ranbooru/readme.md

 - `prompt`: A string that represents the prompt to be given a background context.
 - `background`: A string that represents the background context to be added to the prompt.

+### PromptRemove
+The `PromptRemove` function is used to remove specified words from a given prompt.

+- `prompt`: A string that represents the prompt to be processed.
+- `words_to_remove`: A list of strings that represents the words to be removed from the prompt.

 ## Found an issue?
 If you found an issue with the extension, please report it in the issues section of this repository.